The Difference between Tombstone, Headstone and Gravestone

 What is the difference between a gravestone and a headstone?

-A gravestone is a general term for any stone marking a grave, while a headstone specifically refers to the stone placed at the head of the grave, often with inscriptions or designs.
-Headstones are also a type of gravestone.
+A gravestone is a general term for any grave marker, while a headstone specifically refers to a stone placed at the head of the grave.

 How much does a headstone cost?